The Emerging Trends of Multi-Label Learning: Online Multi-label Learning

 \cite{DBLP:conf/smc/ErVW16} proposes an online universal classifier (OUC) to handle binary, multi-class and multi-label classification problems.
 To adapt all types of classification, OUC pre-processes the data set that the target label of all three classification types is represented as a vector with dimension equal to the number of output labels.
 A deep learning model is then employed for online training.

 Based on ELM \cite{DBLP:journals/air/DingZZXN15}, which is a single hidden layer feedforward neural network model, \cite{DBLP:journals/evs/VenkatesanEDPW17} proposes the OSML-ELM approach to handle streaming multi-label data.
 OSML-ELM uses a sigmoid activation function and outputs weights to predict the labels.
 In each step, the output weight is learned from the specific equation.
-OSML-ELM converts the label set from bipolar to unipolar representation in order to solve multi-label classification problems.
+OSML-ELM converts the label set from single to multiple representation in order to solve multi-label classification problems.

 OLANSGD \cite{DBLP:conf/icassp/ParkC13} is proposed based on label ranking, where the ranking functions are learned by minimizing the ranking loss in the large margin framework.
 However, the memory and computational costs of this process are expensive on large-scale data sets.
 Stochastic gradient descent (SGD) approaches update the model parameters using only the gradient information calculated from a single label at each iteration.
 OLANSGD minimizes the primal form using Nesterov's smoothing, which has recently been extended to the stochastic setting.